What Is a Brake Light Switch and When Should You Replace It?

 You won’t get much warning before a brake light switch fails, possibly some flickering or inconsistency in light stability.
 Most likely, the brake lights just stop working.

 Chances are, someone else has alerted you to the issue.
 Check for yourself at night.
 Looking through your side mirror.
 Light intensity should increase behind the vehicle as you engage the brake.
 Alternatively, you can back up to a wall or garage door, put the car in park and watch through the rear-view mirror as you engage the brake.
-Or fashion a device like this that will apply pressure on the brake pedal.

 Broken Brake Light?